 Initially dreamed up by Steve Wynn and built into the Mirage resort which opened in 1989, the show has been redesigned several times over the years.
 The current volcano production was designed by Water Entertainment Technologies (or WET), the same folks that brought you the free fountain show a few doors down at Bellagio.
 Incorporating fog, spouting water lit to have the appearance of lava and natural gas eruptions originating from both the volcano and the surrounding lagoon, you’re sure to walk away impressed.

 The eruption is choreographed to a musical piece by the Grateful Dead’s Mickey Hart along with Indian composer Zakir Hussain.
 Rhythmic, with a tribal vibe, the percussion-heavy selection is a perfect partner for Mirage’s Volcano.

 Mirage Volcano Show Times

-Mirage’s volcano schedule has it erupting Thursday – Sunday at 7 pm, 8 pm, 9 pm, and 10 pm.
-The show is currently dark Monday – Thursday as the resort will not be operating those days until further notice.
+Mirage’s volcano schedule has it erupting daily at 7 pm, 8 pm, 9 pm, and 10 pm.
+The show is currently dark

 *Schedules are subject to change though if high winds are present.